MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ### 3.3.
 Create an `AccountInterface`

-After connecting to MetaMask, create a new `AccountInterface` instance using the `starknet.js` library.
+After connecting to MetaMask, the account instance is present in the returned object from the `connect` function.

-This allows interaction with the Starknet network using the connected wallet.
+This object allows interaction with the Starknet network using the connected wallet.

 ```typescript title="App.tsx"
 import { AccountInterface } from "starknet";